 - (1) There are a number of lawful activities that involve the use of knives, such as use in the course of employment, or in recreational activities such as camping and fishing (including transit to and from such activities).
 It is not intended that police officers should unnecessarily interfere with persons possessing knives for such purposes.
-Police officers should satisfy themselves that a lawful excuse exists for the possession, carriage or use of a knife and exercise discretion accordingly. - (2) The enforcement focus in regard to knives should primarily concentrate on urban areas, especially in areas where the public congregate, including in and around licensed premises. - (3) Where it is considered necessary to seize and detain a knife, this should be followed up with the submission of a prosecution file.
-In exceptional circumstances, where it is considered appropriate to return a seized knife without further prosecution, it is the responsibility of the seizing member to authorise the return of the seized knife and ensure the reasons for this action are recorded in the miscellaneous property book.
+Police officers should satisfy themselves that a lawful excuse exists for the possession, carriage or use of a knife and exercise discretion accordingly. - (2) The enforcement focus in regard to knives should primarily concentrate on urban areas, especially in areas where the public congregate, including in and around licensed premises and shopping precincts. - (3) Where it is considered necessary to seize and detain a knife, this should be followed up with the submission of a prosecution file. - (4) The submission of a street check or intelligence submission should occur and when appropriate a Child Safety Services referral. - (5) In exceptional circumstances, where it is considered appropriate to return a seized knife without further prosecution, it is the responsibility of the seizing member to authorise the return of the seized knife and ensure the reasons for this action are recorded in the miscellaneous property book.